-e District is a special-purpose government that a separately elected governing body governs.
-It is gally separate and fiscally independent of other state and local governments.
-The accompanying ancial statements present the activities of the District (the primary government) and its discretely esented component unit, the Foundation. e Foundation is a legally separate, tax-exempt organization.
-It acts primarily as a nd-raising organization that receives gifts and bequests, administers those resources, and disburses yments to or on behalf of the District for scholarships, (modify as appropriate). hough the District does not control the timing or amount of receipts from the Foundation, the undation's restricted resources can be used only by or for the benefit of the District or its constituents. insequently, the Foundation is considered a component unit of the District and is discretely presented in District's financial statements
+legally separa te and fiscally independent of other state arately elected governing body governs.
+It is and local governments.
+The accompanying ments present the activities of the District mponent unit, the Found (the primary government) and its discretely lation.
+The Foundation is a legally separate, tax-exempt organization.
+It acts primarily as a fund-raising o organization that receives gifts and beques ts, administers those resources, and disburses payments to c or on behalf of the District for scholarships , (modify as appropriate).
+Although the [ District does not control the timing or amo unt of receipts from the Foundation, the Foundation's restricted resources can be used only by or for the benefit of the District or its constituents.
+Consequently , the Foundation is considered a compone ent unit of the District and is discretely presented ir the District's fi inancial statements.

 County Community College District

 College) Use at District's discretion

-Notes to financial statements
+ľ Notes to financial statements

-June 30, 2022
+June 30, 2023